 - 28’ - $19,140

 Panelized Steel Framing 25 Year Warranty ICC Certification Framing Hardware Package Lightweight Structural Wall R-Sheathing Zip System Roof Sheathing 3/4″ Advantech Subfloor Sheathing Installation building Kit Everything from the Standard & Plus Kits Tiny House Foundation Steel Trailer (Trailer prices fluctuate: please contact us for an accurate quote) *Foundation Anchoring Hardware

 Trailer Axle Upgrade Zip System Wall R-Sheathing CNC Pre-Cut Sheathing Sketchup Model *Tiny House Plans

 If you’re looking to build a tiny house quickly, Arched Cabins might have just what you need.
-Their kits are said to be so easy to construct that two people can put these homes together in only a few days.
-With a variety of sizes available, the liveable cabins that include room for a bathroom and kitchen range they offer range in size from 120 to 1200 square feet.
+Their kits are said to be so easy to construct that two people can put these kit homes together in only a few days.
+With a variety of sizes available, the liveable cabins that include room for a bathroom and functional kitchen range in size from 120 to 1,200 square feet.